-Please notify the school secretary Mrs Neal or Mrs Pipkin of any change of address or telephone number.
+Please notify the school office of any change of address or telephone number.
 The school must also have an emergency contact name and number.
-This is particularly important should you need to be contacted if your child is sick or has an accident.
+This is particularly important should we need to contact you if your child is sick or has an accident.